J0s3Armando/concept1/README.md

 # concept1
-this is a web design
+## This is a web design concept
+### Tecnologies used
+    > Html
+    > Pure css
+    > Icons of font awesome
+    > Fonts of google fonts
+    > SVG images of undrown.co

-this project is just a practice you can see it on https://j0s3armando.github.io/concept1/
+This project is just a practice
+You can see it on https://j0s3armando.github.io/concept1/